CSV export: option to export selected or all columns

 With the improvements in the reporting, the users can now generate the report they want without the extra steps.
 As long as the reporting keeps improving, this feature may not be as necessary.
 Things such as wrapping titles in the PDF (#4686) will all help the users get the reports in the format they want without having to perform extra steps.

-#3 Updated by Matthias Neubert about 2 years ago
+#3 Updated by Matthias Neubert over 6 years ago

 I just wanted to raise an issue about the same problem, but before I found this issue here.